 - If the VCF previously requested a document during the review of your claim, and you did not submit it when originally requested, the Special Master may exercise her discretion to exclude that document from the appeal record if you submit it for the first time as part of your Appeal Package.

-If the VCF determines that your appeal request is valid (e.g., it is not an amendment and the Appeal Request Form and complete Appeal Package are submitted by the deadlines identified in your decision or award letter), the VCF will send you a letter with your assigned hearing date and time and important details about your hearing.
+If the VCF determines that your appeal request is valid (i.e., it is not an amendment and the Appeal Request Form and complete Appeal Package are submitted by the deadlines identified in your decision or award letter), the VCF will send you a letter with your assigned hearing date and time and important details about your hearing.
 If the VCF determines that your appeal request is not valid, we will notify you in writing that a hearing is not appropriate, explain the next steps that are appropriate, and if applicable, process any pending payment on your claim.

 Once the VCF has assigned your hearing date and time, it cannot be changed except in rare circumstances of an urgent nature, as determined by the VCF.
 Requests to reschedule a hearing must be accompanied by a letter explaining the reason for the request.
 With very limited exceptions, your appeal will be denied and the prior decision on your claim will be considered final if you miss your scheduled (or rescheduled) hearing.
-If your appeal request is not valid, the VCF will notify you in writing that a hearing is not appropriate, explain the next steps that are appropriate, and if applicable, will process any pending payment.

 If you decide after returning your appeal form that you do not want to appeal the decision on your claim, please notify the VCF so that we can update our records and take the appropriate action.